EEDTransposition evidenceEU

 EU Energy Efficiency Directive metering and billing requirements

-A grounded guide to EED metering, sub-metering, remote reading, billing information, consumption data access, and customer-facing records.
+A source-backed guide to EED metering, sub-metering, remote reading, billing information, consumption data access, and customer-facing records.

 EU Energy Efficiency Directive penalties and enforcement risk

 Article 32 of the EU Energy Efficiency Directive leaves penalties to Member States.
-Use this page to understand the EU-level rule, the limits of EU-wide fine claims, and the evidence that lowers enforcement risk.
+This page explains the EU-level rule, the limits of EU-wide fine claims, and the evidence to prepare for a national authority review.

 EU Energy Efficiency Directive requirements: Article 11, audits, data centres